-- There may be cases where the manner of death is listed as "Homicide" on the CME or LE report, and/or the DC solely for purposes of prosecuting drug-related offenses (e.g., prosecuting drug dealers or other persons who assisted the victim in obtaining or using substances that led to the victim's fatal overdose).
-In this scenario, if the case facts indicate that the victim died of an unintentional substance overdose, this is considered a SUDORS case.
-SUDORS abstractors may assign the abstractor manner of death as "Unintentional" (see SUDORS case inclusion/exclusion matrix in the SUDORS Coding Manual for more details). - Likewise, a manner of death of "Homicide" may be listed on the CME or LE report, and/or the DC for an incident involving the death of an infant due to maternal substance misuse for purposes of legal prosecution.
-If ICD10 codes P04.4, or X40-X44 are assigned, and the case facts corroborate that the infant's death was an unintentional poisoning death, this is considered a SUDORS case.
+- There may be cases where the manner of death is listed as "Homicide" on the C/ME or LE report, and/or the DC may exist solely for prosecuting drug-related offenses (e.g., drug dealers or other persons who assisted the victim in obtaining or using substances that led to the victim's fatal overdose).
+In this scenario, if the case shows that the victim died of an unintentional substance overdose, this is considered a SUDORS case.
+SUDORS abstractors may assign the abstractor manner of death as "Unintentional" (see SUDORS case inclusion/exclusion matrix in the SUDORS Coding Manual for more details). - Likewise, a manner of death of "Homicide" may be listed on the C/ME or LE report, and/or the DC for an incident involving the death of an infant due to maternal substance misuse for legal prosecution.
+If ICD-10 codes P04.4, or X40-X44 are assigned, and the case facts corroborate that the infant's death was an unintentional poisoning death, this is considered a SUDORS case.
 Please refer to SUDORS case inclusion/exclusion matrix in the SUDORS Coding Manual for more details.
-A copy of the SUDORS Coding Manual may be requested by emailing ODsurveillance@cdc.gov.
+Email ODsurveillance@cdc.gov for a copy of the manual.

-In conclusion, the purpose of the abstractor manner is not to second-guess the CME or to enable an abstractor to come to his or her own conclusion about the case; rather the purpose is to characterize the conclusions of the official death investigation about the intent type of the incident in a standardized manner that is consistent with the CME report, DC, and/or LE report AND is consistent with the NVDRS case definitions.
+In conclusion, the purpose of the abstractor manner is not to second-guess the C/ME or to enable an abstractor to come to his or her own conclusion about the case.
+Rather the purpose is to characterize the official death investigation about the intent type of the incident in a standardized manner that is consistent with the C/ME report, DC, and/or LE report AND with the NVDRS case definitions.

-Note: Expanded guidance regarding cases where the manner of death is listed as "Homicide" on the CME or LE report, and/or the DC solely for purposes of prosecuting drug-related offenses (e.g., prosecuting drug dealers or other persons who assisted the victim in obtaining or using substances that led to the victim's fatal overdose) was added in August 2021.
+Note: Expanded guidance regarding cases where the manner of death is listed as "Homicide" on the C/ME or LE report, and/or the DC solely for purposes of prosecuting drug-related offenses (e.g., drug dealers or other persons who assisted the victim in obtaining or using substances that led to the victim's fatal overdose) was added in August 2021.